Diablo-D3/DiabloMiner/README.md

 It is recommended you use the default settings, however if your desktop is lagging badly try adding `-f 120`, `-f 180`, or `-f 240`.

+##Intel Hardware on any OS##
+DiabloMiner has not been tested on Intel GPUs.
+Default is most likely correct.

 ##AMD Radeon VLIW4##
 R7xx